-Our January Immunologist of the month is from the University of Manitoba.
+Our January-February Immunologist of the month is from the University of Manitoba.
 Lyle did his PhD at the University of Manitoba focused on understanding HIV-specific cytotoxic T lymphocyte (CTL) responses and HIV diversity under the supervision of Frank Plummer.
 His postdoctoral work was carried out at the University of Toronto on defining mucosal HIV target cells in the female genital tract, with Rupert Kaul.
 During his training he spent ~10 years in Nairobi, Kenya carrying out field research including epidemiological and immunological studies of high risk men and women.
 He then spent >3 years at CAPRISA in Durban, South Africa continuing his work in mucosal immunology in the context of HIV prevention trials in women.

 Since 2015 he has been an Assistant Professor in the Department of Medical Microbiology and Infectious Diseases and Community Health Sciences at the University of Manitoba, with cross appointments at CAPRISA and the University of Nairobi.
 His research interests include understanding the causes and consequences of inflammation in the female genital tract, HIV target cells including those that home to the gut, and HIV transmission in men having sex with men in Kenya.

 Current position: Assistant Professor, Medical Microbiology and Infectious Diseases, University of Manitoba.
 Cross-appointed at CAPRISA (Honorary Senior Scientist), University of Nairobi and the JC Wilt Infectious Diseases Research Centre